w3f/Grants-Program/MPT.md

 #### Team interest

 Our team is a small, senior, and resourceful group with expertise in global private markets, investments, and technology.
 Our project has naturally evolved towards supporting the development of private markets and our current iteration is driven by our goal of tokenizing RWAs, which allows for fractional ownership representation and exchanges, while breaking down historical barriers such as illiquidity and limited access for non-instituional investors.
-We aim to harness the benefits of transparency, immutability, automated compliance and ownership records by leveraging Substrate and Polkadot's robust technologies.
+We aim to harness the benefits of transparency, immutability, automated compliance and ownership records by leveraging *Substrate* and *Polkadot*'s robust technologies.
 These benefits instill trust and reduce friction within the alternative finance market, making it more accessible and appealing to a wider range of investors and asset owners.

 ### Project Details